MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 .. warning:: The dump of MicroUI objects linked to the `future` events is only available with the MicroEJ Architectures 7.16 and higher.
 With older MicroEJ Architectures, nothing is dumped.

-An implementation is available on the MicroEJ Central Repository.
+An implementation is available on the :ref:`C module<section_ui_releasenotes_cmodule>`.
 This logger is constituted with two files:

 * ``LLUI_INPUT_LOG_impl.c``: this file holds some metadata for each event.
 When the event engine calls ``LLUI_INPUT_IMPL_log_dump()``, the logger retrieves the event metadata and calls ``microui_event_decoder.c`` functions.
 To enable this logger, set the define ``MICROUIEVENTDECODER_ENABLED`` in ``microui_event_decoder_conf.h``.
 * ``microui_event_decoder.c``: this file describes the MicroUI events.
 It has to be customized with the MicroUI event generators identifiers.
 See ``microui_event_decoder_conf.h``.